isabella232/devo-ps.github.io/_posts/blog/2013-09-25-vagrant-docker-and-ansible-wtf.md

         # Great Success!
 High Five!

-1. Let's now spin off a container with that setup and log into it ($MY_NEW_IMAGE_ID is the last id the build process returned to you):
+1. Now, let's spin off a container with that setup and log into it (`$MY_NEW_IMAGE_ID` is the last id the build process returned to you):

         $ sudo docker run -p 40022:22 -p 80:3000 -d $MY_NEW_IMAGE_ID
         $ ssh root@localhost -p 40022